lolcommits/lolcommits-sample_plugin/README.md

 - define nested options (the user is prompted for each nested option key)

-`configure_option_hash` will iterate over all options prompting the user for input and building the configuration Hash.
+`configure_option_hash` will iterate over all options prompting the user for input while building the configuration Hash.

 Lolcommits will save this Hash to a YAML file.
 During the capture process the configuration is loaded, parsed and available in the plugin class as `configuration`.
-Or if you want to fall back to default values, you should use the `config_option(*keys)` method to dig into the hash.
+Or if you want to fall back to default values, you should use the `config_option` method to dig into the Hash.

 Alternatively you can override these methods to fully customise the configuration process.

-* `def configure_options!` - by default this prompts the user for option values (based on option names in the `@options` array) and returns a hash that will be persisted.
+* `def configure_options!` - by default this prompts the user for option values (based on option names in the `@options` array and/or `default_options`) and returns a Hash that will be persisted.
 * `def enabled?` - by default checks if `configuration[:enabled] == true` to
   determine if the plugin should run.
-* `def configured?` - checks the persisted config hash is present.
+* `def configured?` - checks the persisted config Hash is present.
-* `def valid_configuration?`- checks the persisted config hash is valid.
+* `def valid_configuration?`- checks the persisted config Hash is valid.

-A `parse_user_input` method is available to help parse strings from STDIN to Ruby objects (e.g. boolean, integer or nil values).

-Users start plugin configuration with this lolcommits command;

-    lolcommits --config
-    # or
-    lolcommits --config -p plugin-name

 By default a plugin will only run it's capture hooks if:

 * `valid_configuration?` returns true
 * `enabled?` returns true

+A `parse_user_input` method is available to help parse strings from STDIN to Ruby objects (e.g. boolean, integer or nil).

 During plugin configuration, your plugin class will be initialized with the optional `config` argument (and no runner).
 This allows you to read the existing saved options during configuration.
-E.g. to show existing options back to the user.
+E.g. to show existing options back to the user, allowing you to ask if they want to keep or change an option if reconfiguring.

 __NOTE__: If your plugin does not require configuration and should be enabled by default (on gem install) you could override the `enabled?` method to always return `true`.
-Uninstalling the gem will disable the plugin.
+Simply uninstalling the gem will disable the plugin.

 For more help, check out [the
 documentation](http://www.rubydoc.info/github/lolcommits/lolcommits-sample_plugin/Lolcommits/Plugin/SamplePlugin)